Mpox Test Information

 Patient FAQs

-• Mpox, formerly monkeypox, is a rare disease caused by infection with the mpox virus, a virus belonging to the Orthopoxvirus genus.
-Other viruses in this genus include variola virus (which causes smallpox) vaccinia virus (used in smallpox vaccines) and cowpox virus.
-This virus has no relation to chickenpox.
+• Mpox, previously known as monkeypox, is a rare disease caused by infection with the mpox virus.
+Mpox virus belongs to the Orthopoxvirus genus in the family Poxviridae.
+The Orthopoxvirus genus also include variola virus (which causes smallpox), vaccinia virus (used in the smallpox vaccine), and cowpox virus.
+Mpox is not related to chickenpox.

-• Labcorp runs the CDC's test for detecting mpox.
-It has been FDA approved for diagnosing mpox, and is based in highly sensitive PCR technology.
+• Labcorp runs the CDC’s test for detecting mpox.
+It has been FDA approved for diagnosing mpox and is based on highly sensitive polymerase chain reaction (PCR) technology.

 • If you suspect you have mpox, consider following CDC recommendations for preventing the spread of mpox.
 Consult your healthcare provider for any questions about treating symptoms at home.